 Dr. Mattson grew up in Plantation, FL before attending Florida State University to pursue her bachelor’s degree in Business Administration.
 She then moved to Greenville, NC to pursue her master’s degree in Speech, Language & Auditory Pathology.
 In January 2004, she completed her Doctor of Audiology degree at Arizona School of Health Sciences before joining the JSHC Team in October 2004.

 In 2015, Dr. Mattson received the Jacksonville Business Journal Health-Care Hero Award, which honors Northeast Florida professionals who improve health care and save lives, for her work treating veterans with hearing loss.

 Dr. Mattson has also received additional training in Tinnitus Retraining Therapy (TRT) for hyperacusis and tinnitus management at Towson University.

 Fun Fact: Dr. Mattson is fluent in German.

 Fun Facts: Sydney has played cello for 10 years—in addition to singing, playing the piano, bass, and a few other instruments!
-She also loves to hike up North whenever she gets the chance to, describing herself as a “mountain girl in a Floridian body.”
-Sydney’s husband is currently pursuing a Bachelor’s in Aerospace Science and will go into the Air Force as an officer following his graduation.
+She and her husband also love to hike up North whenever they get the chance to, describing herself as a “mountain girl in a Floridian body.”